evilsocket/www.pwnagotchi.ai/content/contributing/_index.md

 Check the [plugins](/plugins/) page for more information.

+## Writing an App

+You can write any type of application on top of our [API](/api/), sky is the limit!

 ## Adding a new Display

 Currently Pwnagotchi supports [several displays](http://localhost:1313/configuration/#select-your-display) and adding support for new ones is very easy!